RachelBlin/Colorization-optimal-transport/README.md

 --segments, an integer which is the approximative number of desired clusters, default is 120 --radius, an integer which is the size of the radius filtering window, default is 1.
---epsilon, a float which is the regularization parameter for post processing, default is 0.01 --iterations, an integer which is the number of iterations of the guided filter for post processing
+--epsilon, a float which is the regularization parameter for post processing, default is 0.01 --iterations, an integer which is the number of iterations of post processing, default is 1
 ```

 ### Superpixel segmentation

-The first step is to segment an image into the desired number of superpixels.
+The first step is to segment an image into superpixels.
 The `slic` algorithm from `scikit-image` was used to achieve this task.
 In this example 120 clusters were used.
 This figure illustrates the original source (u) and destination (v) images and their segmentation into superpixels.

 ![Display and segmentation](examples/display_and_segmentation.png)